cmolodo/covid-19/README.md

 https://www.placer.ca.gov/6448/Cases-in-Placer
 Live data entered as of 2020-03-19, backfilled using JHU data, press releases, and WaybackMachine archive snapshots.
 Note that new data is only guaranteed to be released Mon/Wed/Fri.

-Website unavailable in MA from 2020-03-22 to 2020-03-23.
-Number of cases on 2020-03-23 based on other data reporting websites, in theory pulling from the same source.
+Placer county case numbers backfilled on 2020-04-14 based on historical data now available from the Placer public health dashboard.

 #### Solano County
 http://www.solanocounty.com/depts/ph/ncov.asp